-The network is designed for representatives of British and European organisations with 100+ employees to come together and share their collective experience.
+The network is designed for representatives of British and European organisations with 100+ employees, who are involved in implementing Smart Working in their own organisation, to come together and share their collective experience.
 The aim of the Network is to raise greater awareness about Smart Working and to help practitioners put the ideas successfully into practice.
 Members will share experience, ideas, issues and solutions in an open and friendly environment at events and through the forum on the website.

 We intend for the Network to be a friendly, welcoming and informal organisation where everyone’s voice can be heard and where members are inspired by the quality and diversity of views expressed.
 The membership terms and conditions have been created to create a forum where people feel they are in a safe and non-selling environment that encourages open discussion and meaningful examples to be shared.

 Membership is provided free of charge for people in eligible organisations, i.e. organisations with c100+ employees, as the Network is intended as a not-for-profit volunteer-led group of interested individuals.
 An individual’s membership term is 12 months and will be automatically renewed assuming a member complies with expectations as set out in these terms and does not express the desire to leave the group at the end of the 12 month term.

 Becoming a member of the Smart Work Network means that you: